Steel wool balun

 Next we measure R, X, and Z.

-steel bolt steel wool balun
+steel bolt iron wire antenna steel wool balun

 Physics cannot be ignored.